yenalp/MailChimp_Demo/readme.md

 # MailChimp V3 Demo

 Using Laravel Lumen 5.4 to connect to Mailchimp V3 Api.

 There is only 3 calls to the api "create list", "add member to list" and "update member in list"

 ## Setup

 This api has been built using postgres db.
-One table is created "user" - used only to demonstrate basic auth.

 ## Api calls

+Once you login you will need to update the "X-Auth-Token-ADMIN:" for all other calls

 ### Login